absognety/Competitive-Coding-Platforms/interviewing.io/README.md

-# Interviewing.io: Please checkout `interviewing.io` youtube channel channel for these problems (Difference is my own solutions are added here).
+# Interviewing.io: Please checkout `interviewing.io` youtube channel for these problems (Difference is my own solutions are added here).
 1. See the question from the video.
 2. pause the video.
 3. Try it on your own.